 Zapier and Integromat are workflow automation tools that connect apps.
-This way you can synchronize data between apps or perform automated actions.
+This way, you can synchronize data between apps or perform automated actions.
 For example, a YouTube video can be uploaded using Zapier from Google Drive.

-Zapier has been on the market for quite a while and it has over a thousand integrations.
-If you don’t find an app on Zapier that means it is not commonly used in the process of automation.
+Zapier has been on the market for quite a while, and it has over a thousand integrations.
+If you don’t find an app on Zapier, that means it is not commonly used in the process of automation.
 Furthermore, if you are using Many Chat, you will be glad to know that Zapier has native integration for chat fuels.

 In my opinion, you are best off just knowing how to use both tools.
 But if you have to pick one and you have just started out, I would suggest Zapier.
 Therefore, I must say the winner here is Zapier.

 These are the main differences between Integromat and Zapier.
-If I had to break it down, I would say that in terms of integrations, Zapier probably wins just because it has more apps even though a lot of the time Integromat will have better integrations with a particular app.
+If I had to break it down, I would say that in terms of integrations, Zapier probably wins just because it has more apps, even though a lot of the time Integromat will have better integrations with a particular app.

 You can use both Zapier and Integromat.
-For example, you can make in Zapier a calendar that triggers a webhook.
-Then you take it over to Integromat and you automate all actions from there.
-There are many things you can do and only your time and imagination can limit you here.
+For example, you can make a calendar in Zapier that triggers a webhook.
+Then you take it over to Integromat, and you automate all actions from there.
+There are many things you can do, and only your time and imagination can limit you here.